shanewh1te/AccessibilitySettings/README.md

 High Contrast Mode
 I will say this is not Cireson code and will not be supported by Cireson, but I am looking to gather feedback around this customisation so that I can gauge interest and adoption.
 This feature may become a future add-in to provide a more robust and manageable solution

-The installation is simple, copy the folder inside the attached .zip folder into your customspace and add this line into your custom.js file:
+The installation is simple, copy the folder named 'AccessibilitySettings' inside the attached .zip folder into your customspace and add this line into your custom.js file:

 loadScript("/CustomSpace/AccessibilitySettings/AccessibilitySettings.js",['']);